 Under the Tax Cuts and Jobs Act of 2017, U.S. Owners that use an accrual method of accounting for tax purposes and have certain financial statements generally will be required to include certain amounts in income no later than the time such amounts are taken into account as revenue in such financial statements.
-The application of this rule thus may require the accrual of income, for example, original issue discount ("OID"), earlier than would be the case under the general tax rules described below, although the precise application of this rule is unclear at this time.
+The application of this rule thus may require the accrual of income earlier than would be the case under the general tax rules described below.
+The Treasury Department has issued final regulations that generally exclude original issue discount ("OID") and market discount from this rule.
 U.S. Owners that use an accrual method of accounting should consult with their tax advisors regarding the potential applicability of this legislation to their particular situation.